jaivinjacob/Whatsapp_Automation/README.md

 3. Once everything is working fine, train the bot with __Training_chat_bot.py__.

     Note that you can do this in any order.
-I suggest taking a demo run of __Automation_Script.py__ first(you might want to comment out the automatic reply part) and see if everything is working fine.
+I suggest taking a demo run of __Automation_Script.py__ first(comment out the automatic reply part) and see if everything is working fine.
 Then, train the bot and run the entire script.